dineshh-choudhary/dineshh-choudhary.github.io/src/data/about.md

 # Intro

-I am Software Engineer at Salesforce from last 2 years.
-Earlier I have worked at Flipkart for around 3 years.
-In my spare time,I spend my time to gain some financial knowledge and learning more about technical charts of financial Instruments.
+I'm Dinesh Choudhary, a Software Engineer at Salesforce with a solid two-year tenure at the company.
+Prior to joining Salesforce, I spent three years honing my skills as a Software Engineer at Flipkart.
+Beyond my tech career, I'm a dedicated enthusiast of financial knowledge.
+During my spare time, I delve into the world of finance, studying technical charts of financial instruments and seeking to expand my financial expertise.
+It's a blend of tech and finance that keeps me engaged and constantly learning.

 # Some history